CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 For characters who engage with the Lavender Lancers and explore Old Mole Well, Levi Gemwerth privately approaches certain members of the group, urging them to consider joining the Brotherhood of Silver.
 He targets those who align with the Brotherhood's values of honor, vigilance, and the extermination of monsters.
 If a character accepts, Levi bestows the title of initiate upon them.

-### Beastshield Coster
+### Tigershield Coster

 ```
-A wooden shield bearing a painted blue lion emblem hangs above the entrance of this unpretentious trading post.
+A wooden shield bearing a painted red tiger emblem hangs above the entrance of this unpretentious trading post.
 ```

-This establishment belongs to the Beastshield's, a merchant company headquartered in Yartar, over one hundred miles to the east.
+This establishment belongs to the Tigershield's, a merchant company headquartered in Oasis, on the other side of the Continent.
 They supply finished goods to Tuntin and other smaller settlements in the region.
 Unfortunately, this particular outpost has suffered from bandit attacks.
-The most recent Beastshield caravan, destined for Tuntin, was waylaid and its cargo captured by Mountainmaw Vermkins.
+The most recent Tigershield caravan, destined for Tuntin, was waylaid and its cargo captured by Mountainmaw Vermkins.

-The head of the Tuntin post is Linett Graygale, a sharp-tongued mudblood woman in her mid-thirties.
-Linett is aware of the banditry affecting Beastshield caravans but remains uncertain about the responsible parties.
+The head of the Tuntin post is Linett Graygale, a sharp-tongued gray Leodelphian felinekin in her mid-thirties.
+Linett is aware of the banditry affecting Tigershield caravans but remains uncertain about the responsible parties.

 In a back room, Linett maintains an inventory of armor and weapons available for sale to interested customers.
-Prices are detailed in the "Adventuring Gear" section in the rulebook.
+This shop is a rural [Armory](./../../Items/ItemShop.md#armory), [Weaponsmith](./../../Items/ItemShop.md#weaponsmith), and [Adventuring Supplies](./../../Items/ItemShop.md#adventuring-supplies) store.
 However, Linett has her principles and refuses to sell weapons to those she believes could threaten the town, including the Lavender Lancers.
 She advises the characters to steer clear of the Napping Giant tap house.

 **Recovered Goods.** If the characters successfully recover the stolen goods located in area 8 of the Mountainmaw hideout (or if they left the goods but revealed their whereabouts), Linett rewards them with 50 bc and pledges her assistance to the adventurers in any way possible.